 Never ever underestimate other vehicles (and animals… cows, pigs, goats, stray dogs).

 No kidding.
 Drivers here are literally crazy.
 There is no culture for regular cycling in India.
+No separate path for cycles.
 Nonstop honking, overtaking with huge risk, continuously using long lights at night, breaking many traffic rules at one time.
-It seems to be survival lesson in the beginning but with time, you know you should ride with your fingers on brake levers always!
+It seems to be a survival lesson in the beginning but with time, you know you should ride with your fingers on brake levers always!